You're Invited to Mary-Kate & Ashley's (film series): You're Invited to Mary-Kate & Ashley's Hawaiian Beach Party (1996)

-Note: This aired on Fox Family in 2000.

 You're Invited to Mary-Kate & Ashley's Birthday Party (1997)

 In You're Invited to Mary-Kate & Ashley's Birthday Party, it's Mary-Kate and Ashley's birthday but the twins can't decide what to do for their birthday party.
-After imagining party ideas such as a Moon Bounce party, pool and piñata party, and a makeover party, they decide to take their friends to Six Flags.
+After imagining party ideas such as a Moon Bounce party, pool party and piñata party, and a makeover party, they decide to take their friends to Six Flags.